 Headquartered at the USTA National Campus, the USTA Collegiate Department hosts College MatchDay, The All-American College Combine and much more.

-College MatchDay is a series of televised collegiate matches held each year in family-friendly, festive atmospheres to promote the collegiate game in the community and across the country.
+College MatchDay is a series of collegiate matches held each year in family-friendly, festive atmospheres to promote the collegiate game in the community and across the country.
 Admission is free for each College MatchDay at the USTA National Campus, which features a free kids’ clinic, live music, specialty food and drinks, games and giveaways on-site.

 2018 College MatchDay Schedule

 Saturday, Feb.
 3 - 7 p.m.
 ET - Florida vs. Florida State (Men & Women)

 Friday, Feb.
 9 - 7 p.m.
 ET - Georgia vs. Georgia Tech (Men)

 Saturday, Feb.
 24 - 10:30 a.m.
 ET - Oklahoma vs. Texas A&M (Men)

 Saturday, March 3 - 12:30 p.m.
 ET - UCF vs. Michigan (Men & Women)

 Sunday, April 1 - 5 p.m.
 ET - Florida vs. Texas (Women)